Posted on September 1, 2021 by Tower MSA Partners

 Related Prior Posts:

-CMS will be hosting a webinar to discuss upcoming impacts to Section 111 Non-Group Health Plan (NGHP) Responsible Reporting Entities (RREs) related to the PAID Act, which was signed into law on December 11, 2020.
-The intention of the PAID Act is to help NGHP Responsible Reporting Entities better coordinate benefits by providing additional beneficiary Part C and Part D enrollment information.
-This webinar will cover what the PAID Act is, details of the NGHP Section 111 Query Response File changes, information on the scheduled testing period and implementation timeframes.
-The webinar will also be followed by a live question and answer session with staff from CMS and the Benefits Coordination & Recovery Center.
+CMS will be hosting a second webinar regarding the impacts to Section 111 Non-Group Health Plan (NGHP) Responsible Reporting Entities (RREs) related to the PAID Act, which was signed into law on December 11, 2020.
+The intention of the PAID Act is to help NGHP RREs better coordinate benefits by providing beneficiary Part C and Part D enrollment information via updates to the Section 111 Query Response File.
+These changes will go into effect on December 11, 2021.
+This webinar will offer important PAID Act reminders and focus on the details of the upcoming testing period, which will begin on September 13, 2021.
+The webinar presentation will be followed by a live question and answer session with staff from CMS and the Benefits Coordination & Recovery Center.

-We encourage anyone involved in the Section 111 reporting process to attend the webinar.
-Tower will provide a post-webinar summary.
+We encourage anyone involved in the Section 111 reporting process to attend the CMS webinar.

 If you have any questions, please contact Tower’s Chief Compliance Officer, Dan Anders, at email@example.com or 888.331.4941.